D&D Naming Conventions by Race: Complete Reference Guide

 Matching Names to Character Backgrounds

-The most compelling D&D names don't just follow conventions—they tell stories.
+The strongest D&D names follow conventions and still tell stories.
 Consider how your character's background might influence their name:

 Outcasts & Exiles